Pronouns

 ‘No one ate the apple.’

-xlirnq murq mieq mie lien muoh na
+xlirnq | mieq | murq | lien muoh | na |

 ‘I do not want to eat the apple.’

-zalq gla dhar murq lieq glirn
+zalq | gla | dhar | murq | yeh glirn |

-‘I did not go home today.’
+‘I did not go home tonight.’

 Another form of negation is used for focused negation and uses the negation verb vie (非) combined with a relativizer particle zlr/zlrq (之/者) on the topic.
 This construction is used contrastively and implies an alternative to the element in focus.